Eppo-exp/eppo-docs/docs/building-experiments/metrics/editing-and-deleting-metrics.md

 Note that if you delete a metric that is being used in an active experiment, that may affect the experiment currently being run.

-# Set metric as Guardrail metric
+# Setting metrics as Guardrail metrics

 ![Create guardrail metric](../../../static/img/building-experiments/set-as-guardrail.gif)